syynett/token-checker/README.md

 ### ⚠️ **Disclaimer**
 - This tool is not completely finished yet (can have error/bugs) so be comprehensive.
-- Dont buy a token checker on discord for $10 btw if you can have the src for free here.
 - **Stars Are Very Appreciated**